Skip to main content

 Incremental function

-Some of the reports are incremental (pulled by time spans).
+Some of the reports are incremental, meaning Data Integration pulls them by time spans.
 You can use Incremental or All for extraction.
 If you select the incremental option, specify the date range.

-- If you leave the end date blank, the data is pulled at the current time of the river's run.
+• If you leave the end date blank, Data Integration pulls the data at the current time of the Data Flow's run.

 To make the request process easier, you can divide the calls into separate chunks (Daily, Weekly, or Monthly).